ajgafford/Well_Played_Mauer/README.md

 The purpose of my blog is education.
 I use it to teach my subscribers about baseball history and sabermetric analysis, blending historical context with advanced statistics to make the content accessible yet thorough.

 This repository will evolve as I publish new parts of the series.
 Each part explores different aspects of Joe Mauer's offensive performance using advanced baseball metrics.
-The goal is to teach those who are less familiar with these sabermetric concepts in a way that's approachable but still in-depth.

 ### Part 1: The Triple Threat